Persian Gulf campaign of 1819: Campaign

-On 3 November 1819, the British embarked on an expedition against the Al Qasimi, led by Major-General William Keir Grant, voyaging to Ras Al Khaimah with a force of 3,000 soldiers.
+On 3 November 1819, the British embarked on an expedition against the Qawasim, led by Major-General William Keir Grant, voyaging to Ras Al Khaimah with a force of 3,000 soldiers.
 The British extended an offer to Said bin Sultan of Muscat in which he would be made ruler of the Pirate Coast if he agreed to assist the British in their expedition.
 Obligingly, he sent a force of 600 men and two ships.
 The naval force consisted of Liverpool, Eden, Curlew, and a number of gun and mortar boats.
 Captain Collier, of Liverpool, 'led the naval force.
 The Bombay Marine of the East India Company (EIC) contributed six armed vessels: the 16-gun Teignmouth under the command of Captain Hall, the EIC senior captain, the 16-gun Benares, the 14-gun Aurora, the 14-gun Nautilus, the 12-gun Ariel, and the 12-gun Vestal.
 Later two frigates and 600 men belonging to the Sultan of Muscat joined the expedition.

 On the army side, Grant commanded some 3,000 troops in transports, including the 47th and 65th Regiments of Foot, the 1st Battalion of the 2nd Regiment of Native Infantry, the flank companies of the 1st Battalion of the 3rd Regiment of Native Infantry and of the Marine Battalion, and half a company of Pioneers.
 In all, 1,645 European soldiers and marines and 1,424 Indian sepoys took part in the expedition.